Deep Learning for Data-Driven Districting-and-Routing: Graph Neural Network for District-Cost Estimations

 Let $T$ be the number of aggregation steps, $\bm{\mu}_v^t$ be the node embedding of $v$ obtained after $t$ steps, and $\mathcal{N}(v)$ the set of neighboring nodes of $v \in V$ in $G$.
 The computation of an embedding $\bm{\mu}_v^{t+1}$ is presented in Equation \eqref{eq:graph_embedding}, where $\bm{\theta}_{1} \in \mathbb{R}^{p \times w}$ and $\bm{\theta}_{2} \in \mathbb{R}^{p \times p}$ are tensors of weights that are learned during the training phase, and $\texttt{ReLU}(x) = \max(0,x)$ is a non-linear activation function commonly used in deep neural networks \citep{glorot2011deep}:

-The idea is to compute the new embedding $\bm{\mu}_v^{t+1}$ as a parametrized sum of the previous embedding ($\bm{\mu}_v^{t+1}$) and the node features ($\bm{f}_{vd}$).
+The idea is to compute the new embedding $\bm{\mu}_v^{t+1}$ as a parametrized sum of the previous embedding ($\bm{\mu}_v^{t}$) and the node features ($\bm{f}_{vd}$).
 Following the recommendations of the initial implementation, four aggregation steps are done ($T=4$), each hidden embedding is a vector of $64$ values ($\bm{\mu}_v^{2}, \bm{\mu}_v^{3}, \bm{\mu}_v^{4} \in \mathbb{R}^{64}$).
 Then, a last aggregation step is performed on the last hidden embedding.
 This is presented in Equation~\eqref{eq:graph_embedding_out}, where $\bm{\theta}_{3} \in \mathbb{R}^{k \times p} $ is another weight tensor.
 In our case, $k$ is set to 1024, which yields a $1024$-dimensional vector as the output embedding ($\bm{\mu}_v^\texttt{out} \in \mathbb{R}^{1024}$):

-\textbf{Graph Embedding layer.} Once a vectorized representation $\bm{\mu}_v^{\texttt{out}}$ has been computed for each vertex~$v$, this information is used to compute $\bm{z}$, a vectorized representation of the entire graph.
+\textbf{Graph Embedding layer.} Once a vector representation $\bm{\mu}_v^{\texttt{out}}$ has been computed for each vertex~$v$, this information is used to compute $\bm{z}$, a vector representation of the entire graph.
 This is done by summing together the embedding of each node and applying a non-linear transformation (e.g., \texttt{ReLU}) to the result.
-This is illustrated in Equation \eqref{eq:graph_embedding2} where $\bm{\theta}_4 \in \mathbb{R}^{k \times k}$ and $\bm{\theta}_5 \in \mathbb{R}^{k \times k}$ are two other tensors of weights that must be learned ($k=1024$).
 This is also referred to as a \textit{pooling} operation:

 The transformations carried out by Equations (\ref{eq:graph_embedding}--\ref{eq:graph_embedding2}) can be summarized as a parametrized function $\texttt{GNN}:(G \times \mathbb{R}^{8V}) \to \mathbb{R}^{1024}$, which takes as input a graph decorated with eight features at each node, and returns a vector of $1024$ features characterizing the graph.\\